 What is the difference between competition and leisure boules?

 Leisure boules are available in a variety of shops, including the Warehouse.
-Although there are different weights and materials available in leisure boules, there are no variations within a range of boule and they have limited variations in marking.
+Although there are different weights and materials available in leisure boules, they are of varying quality and limited markings.
 They are less predictable and less able to be controlled than competition boules.
 They are not legally allowed to be used in any competition run under FIPJP rules (see below), but are perfectly adequate for "backyard" petanque.

 Competition boules are available from specialists stores and come in many different models to suit beginners right through to experts.
 They are available in a range of different diameters, weights and materials to suit an individual players strength, ability and style of play.
 Different materials are tempered in different ways to adjust the hardness of the boules e.g. softer boules absorb shock better which means they are more likely to stay on target in the event of a collision and cause the hard boules to rebound away further by comparison.
 Competition boules must have the trademark of the manufacturer and display the weight of the boule, both of which must be visible to an umpire during any competition.